danzafar/tidyspark/dev_guide.md

 }
 ```

 So we bring in a `jobj` of the `SparkDataFrame`, then we use `get_jc_cols()` to extract each of the `Column` objects.
 We set those as a list which will comprise the meat of the S3 class.
 Important note, these are never actaully used in further functions, they are just there for show and for auto-completion.
 The real `SparkDataFrame` is stored in the slot `jc`.
-This is accessed in `tidyspark` function with the command `attr(df, "jc")`.
+This is accessed in `tidyspark` functions with the command `attr(df, "jc")`.

 ### The `Column` class
 At this time `tidyspark` relies heavily on `SparkR`s column objects.
 These are originally implemented here: